targetsm/ls-length-bias/README.md

 # 📏 ls-length-bias

-Repository for my semester project: Understanding the Effects of Label Smoothing on Length Biases in Machine Translation
+Repository for the Project: Understanding the Effects of Label Smoothing on Length Biases in Machine Translation

 ## Setup